corespring/corespring-api/Refactoring-Notes.md

 ### CollectionApi
 All the collection calls now go through to v2 CollectionApi.
+Filtering and skipping etc is disabled - I don't think we need it - but check the logs to be sure.

 ### ItemApi
 The item calls need to be checked that they are still working